fallanic/cheers/README.md

 ## Shell script

 Instead of using cheers with javascript, you can also use the provided shell script that encapsulates the library.
-To install the shell script globally on your system, please run the command `node install cheers --gloabl`
+To install the shell script globally on your system, please run the command `npm install cheers -g` or `npm install cheers --global`

-You'll then be able to use cheers command.
+You'll then be able to use cheers command from a terminal.

 Cheers will scrape the content according to a config file similar to what is described in the above documentation, except it will take the form of a JSON file.

-Example of config file (same config as above) :
+####Example of config file (same config as above) :

 config.json :
 <pre>